metaclass-nl/tutorial-api-platform/README.md

         {employeeRoutes}
 ```

-Before you can test this you need to visit https://localhost:8443/
+To test the client point your browser at http://localhost/employees/
-and make a security exception for the self-signed certificate, otherwise the clients
+(including the last slash!).
+Make a security exception for
-XHR requests will be blocked.
+the self-signed certificate.
 You may have to do this every time after you
 have closed the browser.

-To test the client point your browser at http://localhost/employees/
-(including the last slash!)

 The table that is scaffolded for the list of employees holds a column
 for each property of Employee.
 This was probably done because the scaffolding script